The Two Primary Requirements of a Reverse Mortgage

 How the Program Works

 There are many factors to consider before deciding whether a Reverse Mortgage is right for you.
-To aid in this process, you must meet with a HUD Approved Reverse Mortgage counselor to discuss program eligibility requirements, financial implications and alternatives to obtaining a Reverse Mortgage and repaying the loan.
+To aid in this process, you must meet with a HUD Approved Reverse Mortgage counselor to discuss program eligibility requirements, financial implications, and alternatives to obtaining a Reverse Mortgage and repaying the loan.
 Counselors will also discuss provisions for the mortgage becoming due and payable.
-Upon the completion of the Reverse Mortgage counseling, you should be able to make an independent, informed decision of whether this product will meet your specific needs.
+Upon the completion of the Reverse Mortgage counseling, you should be able to make an independent, informed decision about whether this product will meet your specific needs.
 To find a Reverse Mortgage counselor please call (800) 983-2430 toll-free.

 There are borrower and property eligibility requirements that must be met.
-If you meet the eligibility criteria, we will have you complete a reverse mortgage application, arrange for you to get a counselor.
+If you meet the eligibility criteria we will have you complete a reverse mortgage application and arrange for you to get a counselor.
 We will discuss other requirements of the Reverse Mortgage program, the loan approval process, and repayment terms.

 - Be 62 years of age or older